mmontossi/crumbs/README.md

 end
 ```

+## Views

-Then in your views would be available a crumbs variable:
+In your views would be available a crumbs variable:
 ```erb
 <% @crumbs.each do |crumb| %>
   &gt; <%= link_to crumb[:name], crumb[:path] %>